Helincharm/tkinter-weather-api-app/README.md

-# Pixel Weather App
+## Author

+Developed by Helincharm as a personal Python portfolio project.# Pixel Weather App.

+---
-Pixel Weather App is a Python desktop application that displays real-time weather information using the OpenWeatherMap API.
-The project uses a pixel art themed interface built with Tkinter and dynamically changes the displayed scene according to the current weather condition.
+Pixel Weather App is a Python desktop application that displays real-time weather information with a pixel art themed interface.
+The application uses the OpenWeatherMap API to retrieve current weather data and updates the visual scene based on the current weather condition.

-This project was developed as a personal portfolio project to practice API integration, GUI development, environment-based API key management, and basic error handling in Python.
+This project was developed as a personal portfolio project to demonstrate API integration, GUI development, JSON data processing, asset management, and basic error handling in Python.

 ---